 In March 2020, we completed a registered public offering (the "March 2020 Offering") in which we sold an aggregate of (i) 955,613 shares of our common stock, (the "March 2020 Shares") and Series A Warrants exercisable for an aggregate of 955,613 shares of our common stock (the "March 2020 Series A Warrants") at a combined public offering price of \$2.75 per share and associated warrant and (ii) pre-funded Series B warrants exercisable for an aggregate of 1,589,842 shares of our common stock (the "March 2020 Series B Warrants") and Series A Warrants exercisable for an aggregate of 1,589,842 shares of our common stock (also the "March 2020 Series A Warrants") at a combined public offering price of \$2.75 per pre-funded warrant and associated warrant.
 Each March 2020 Series A Warrant has an exercise price of \$2.75 per share, is exercisable immediately and expires in March 2025.
 Each March 2020 Series B Warrant has an exercise price of \$0.00001 per share, is exercisable immediately, and expires when exercised in full, subject to certain conditions.
-In the March 2020 Offering, Dr. Toselli, our Chief Executive Officer and a member of our Board of Directors, Mr. Christopher, our Chief Financial Officer, and Ms. Merrifield, a member of our Board of Directors, participated as purchasers of the Company's common stock and warrants to purchase the Company's common stock.
-Each of Dr. Toselli, Mr. Christopher and Ms. Merrifield acquired 3,636 shares of the Company's common stock and warrants to purchase price of \$9,999 each.
+In the March 2020 Offering, Dr. Toselli, our Chief Executive Officer and a member of our Board of Directors, Mr. Christopher, our Chief Financial Officer, and Ms. Merrifield, a member of our Board of Directors, participated as purchasers of the Company's common stock and warrants to purchase the Company's common stock and warrants to purchase the Company's common stock and warrants to purchase price of \$9,999 each.